psemdel/py-trading-bot/docs/installation_guide.md

 # Pre-requisites
-For this installation, it is assumed that python with a version >3.8, git and pip are already installed.
+For this installation, it is assumed that python with version 3.12, git and pip are already installed.

 * [Python >= 3.8.x](http://docs.python-guide.org/en/latest/starting/installation/)
 * [pip](https://pip.pypa.io/en/stable/installing/)